weliem/blessed-android/README.md

      }
 }
 ```
-When notifications arrive you will receive a callback on:
+When notifications arrive, you will receive a callback on:

 ```java
 public void onCharacteristicUpdate(BluetoothPeripheral peripheral, byte[] value, BluetoothGattCharacteristic characteristic, GattStatus status)